 Send messages only when necessary

 People face a lot of problems during the biohazard disaster.
 Not only COVID-19 itself, but its breed is also almost not less disgusting.
 Unemployment, breakdown of life plans, problems with the business, even the traffic disorder… All that is a pain.
-As well as lack of live communications.
+As well as a lack of live communications.

 Is this message really important for subscribers or brand?
 This simple question will protect you from the risk to be annoying and even loud-shouting.